-Adam gives three reasons, "The first is, they [metal traders] are the Forrest Gumps of the investing world.
+Adam gives three reasons,

+- 1. "They [metal traders] are the Forrest Gumps of the investing world.
 Their view of the world is very simplistic.
 Are people buying copper?
 And if they are, thumbs up.
 All is good in the world's economy.
 Great.
 I guess interest rates are going higher.
 That's the way metal traders view the world.
 And if people are buying less copper, they go, 'Oh, that's bad.
-Economic slowdown'."

-Secondly, "People buy and sell copper.
+Economic slowdown'." - 2.
+"People buy and sell copper.
 It's used -- it's a thing.
 It's not just a number on a screen, which is all currency traders look at.
-Right?"
-And third is time frame, "Commercial metal traders look months to years ahead.
+Right?" - 3.
+The third is time frame, "Commercial metal traders look months to years ahead.
 Because if you want to take copper out of the earth, it's going to take years to open that mine, right?
 So, metal traders are the most farsighted.
 They have the simplest model of the world, and they are actually in touch with the world economy."

-In our November MIR, China is a Teacup, we pitched the case for buying US treasuries.
-One of the reasons why was because metal traders were signalling slowing economic growth ahead and slower growth means lower rates (bonds get bought).
-The trade was an easy lay up...
+In one of our research reports from 2018, we pitched the case for buying US treasuries.
+One of the reasons why was because metal traders were signaling slowing economic growth ahead and slower growth means lower rates (bonds get bought).
+The trade was an easy layup...

-The metals market usually leads the bond market but bond traders lead equity traders and looking at various parts of the credit market can serve as good signal for broader stocks.
+The metals market usually leads the bond market but bond traders lead equity traders and looking at various parts of the credit market can serve as a good signal for broader stocks.

-Adam quips that "I will tell you that 19 times out of 20, when those two groups disagree, the bond traders are right and early.
+Adam quips that "I will tell you that 19 times out of 20 when those two groups disagree, the bond traders are right and early.
 They are right and early.
 When I say 19 times out of 20, really I mean 99 times out of 100.
-If you want to find out when a stock is going to be in trouble, follow the corporate bonds of that company relative to US Treasuries."
+If you want to find out when a stock is going to be in trouble, follow the corporate bonds of that company relative to US Treasuries.".